The Way People Lie in Markets: Detectable vs. Deniable Lies

 56 Pages Posted: 27 Sep 2019 Last revised: 10 Dec 2021

-In a finitely repeated game with asymmetric information, we experimentally study how individuals adapt their lying when settings allow for reputation and/or competition.
+In a finitely repeated game with asymmetric information, we experimentally study how individuals adapt the nature of their lies when settings allow for reputation-building.
 While some lies can be detected ex post by the uninformed party, others remain deniable.
-We find that traditional market mechanisms, especially reputation, generate strong changes in the way people lie and lead to strategies in which individuals can maintain plausible deniability: people simply hide their lies better by substituting deniable lies for detectable lies.
+We find that traditional market mechanisms such as reputation generate strong changes in the way people lie and lead to strategies in which individuals can maintain plausible deniability: people simply hide their lies better by substituting deniable lies for detectable lies.
 Our results highlight the limitations of reputation to root out fraud when a Deniable Lie strategy is available.

 JEL Classification: C91, D01, G41, M21